 About the UK Native Seed Hub

 Since the mid-twentieth century, species-rich habitats in the UK have been destroyed or degraded at an alarming rate.
-In some cases the losses have been catastrophic - over 97% of lowland grassland in England and Wales has been lost in the last 75 years - with profound consequences for biodiversity and the ability of ecosystems to sustain services essential for human well-being and prosperity.
+In some cases the losses have been catastrophic: over 97% of lowland grassland in England and Wales has been lost in the last 75 years, with profound consequences for biodiversity and the ability of ecosystems to sustain services essential for human well-being and prosperity.

 Surviving patches of habitat are unsustainably small and fragmented, vulnerable to further degradation in the face of a changing climate and ever-growing demands on the natural environment.

-In the ground-breaking 2010 report Making Space for Nature, Sir John Lawton and colleagues set out an ambitious new strategy for conservation – to rebuild nature on a landscape scale, creating coherent and resilient ecological networks to expand and link existing habitats with buffer zones, wildlife corridors and areas of active restoration and habitat creation.
+In the ground-breaking 2010 report, Making Space for Nature, Sir John Lawton and colleagues set out an ambitious new strategy for conservation - to rebuild nature on a landscape scale, creating coherent and resilient ecological networks to expand and link existing habitats with buffer zones, wildlife corridors and areas of active restoration and habitat creation.

 The approach outlined in the Lawton report has been widely integrated into government policy, but delivering this strategy will depend on the availability of a diverse range of high quality, UK native-origin seed.

-- A number of desirable species are missing from the commercial market, with others sourced from a narrow geographical range.
+- a number of desirable species are missing from the commercial market, with others sourced from a narrow geographical range

-- Some of the seeds and plants marketed as UK native may be sourced abroad.
+- some of the seeds and plants marketed as UK native may be sourced abroad

-- Seed quality is variable and largely untested, with mixed awareness of best practice standards in seed harvesting, processing and storage.
+- seed quality is variable and largely untested, with mixed awareness of best practice standards in seed harvesting, processing and storage

-- Awareness and understanding of the importance of native seed is mixed, with limited demand for high quality products and the additional costs and lead-in times they may require.
+- awareness and understanding of the importance of native seed is mixed, with limited demand for high quality products and the additional costs and lead-in times they may require

-- Controls on the use of non-native plant material in habitat restoration are limited.
+- controls on the use of non-native plant material in habitat restoration are limited

-This was made possible by the Esmée Fairbairn Foundation, as Kew was one of the 15 organisations selected to receive a gift marking their 50th birthday.
+Kew's response was made possible by the Esmée Fairbairn Foundation, as Kew was one of the 15 organisations selected to receive a gift marking their 50th birthday.

-Kew's Millennium Seed Bank (MSB) holds collections of almost all UK-native plant species in its vaults.
+The Millennium Seed Bank (MSB) holds collections of almost all UK-native plant species in its vaults.
 We are adding to this unique resource every year, prioritising multi-origin collections of key restoration species, making new wild harvests and bulking-up existing collections in our seed production site at Wakehurst Place.

 Supporting seed producers and conservation organisations

-Kew's Millennium Seed Bank has world-leading expertise in seed collecting, processing, storage, germination and plant establishment, with long experience of providing seeds, plants and specialist advice to conservation and restoration projects in the UK and around the world.
+RBG Kew and the MSB have world-leading expertise in seed collecting, processing, storage, germination and plant establishment, with long experience of providing seeds, plants and specialist advice to conservation and restoration projects in the UK and around the world.